GabeItchy/Schooliosis/English/Main Ideas.md

 - Knowledge
 	-
 - Alienation
-	- Selection for the Death Camp
+	- Selection for the Death Camps
 - Survival
 	-
 - Adversity